← Back to Blog

 ---

-This post is adapted from Module 7 of our Seed to Cup course.
+This post is part of our Seed to Cup series.
 Ready to cup with us?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) where we host virtual cupping sessions and share scoring sheets from our latest harvests.
+Join the free community at skool.com/particular-3064 where I host virtual cupping sessions and share scoring sheets from our latest harvests.

 Want to learn more?